-- Apply the skills of intellectual inquiry, quantitative competency, problem solving, and critical thinking. - Demonstrate competence in information literacy and proficiency in the use of information technology. - Demonstrate proficiency in written and oral communication skills. - Develop goals and personal affirmations to achieve life and career aspirations.
+- Apply the skills of intellectual inquiry, quantitative competency, problem solving, and critical thinking. - Demonstrate competence in information literacy and proficiency in the use of information technology. - Demonstrate proficiency in written and oral communication skills. - Exchange ideas and experiences with others in a collaborative learning environment to build understanding of course concepts and achieve academic goals. - Develop goals, personal mission, and strategies that achieve life and career aspirations, better one's community, and integrate the perspectives and needs of others.